Praxity

 How it compares

-- vs Articulate Rise — 35+ block types vs Rise's ~20.
-Built-in logic and branching (Rise has none).
+- vs Articulate Rise — Praxity is local-first (no vendor lock-in, no cloud dependency).
+30+ block types with built-in logic and branching (Rise has none).
 Published VPAT.
-Hosted links with tracking included free.
-SCORM import to migrate existing courses.
-Pro starts at $39 CAD/mo vs Articulate Standard at $1,199 USD/yr.
+SCORM import to migrate existing Rise courses. $375 CAD/yr vs Articulate Standard at $1,199 USD/yr.
 Rise has a larger template library and the established Articulate 360 ecosystem.

-- vs H5P — modern editor, hosted distribution with tracking, composable blocks in one course (H5P content types are standalone), learner journey orchestrator, certificates.
+- vs H5P — modern desktop editor with professional export (valid SCORM packages, xAPI tracking, accessibility compliance).
+Composable blocks in one course (H5P content types are standalone).
+No self-hosting required.
 H5P is open source and has more individual content types.

-- vs Parta — Accessible by default with published VPAT (Parta acknowledges incomplete accessibility). xAPI export (Parta has none).
-Built-in certificates (Parta has none).
-Analytics included (Parta charges extra).
+- vs Parta — accessible by default with 40+ automated checks (Parta acknowledges incomplete accessibility).
+SCORM 1.2 and 2004 export (Parta has SCORM 2004 only).
+Open plain-text format (Parta uses a proprietary format).
 Free tier (Parta has none).
 Parta has a grid-based no-code editor with more visual design flexibility and 150+ pre-built layouts.

-- vs Mindsmith — Richer block types (35+ vs ~20), published VPAT, public API/MCP on free tier (Mindsmith has none), SCORM import, open JSON format.
-Free tier is more generous.
+- vs Mindsmith — 30+ composable block types with logic and branching, open .prax format, SCORM import, free tier.
 Mindsmith has deeper AI course generation from documents and AI-powered conversation simulations.

 About